 };

-// Next.js automatically sets 404 status when this file is rendered
+// Next.js automatically responds with HTTP 404 when this file renders

 return (